 You can view a selection of available digitized items below.
 Please note that digitization of the African American Collection is ongoing and this selection does not represent the full breadth of our holdings.
-You can find more information on the African American Collection on our website, and by searching our finding aids.
+You can find more information on the African American Collection on our website.

 African American Maine Photo Album This collection contains photographs of a group of African American women on vacation in Maine in 1949.